-We know you feel like your drowning.
+We know you feel like you're drowning.
 Sleepless nights, constant feedings, and utter exhaustion.
-Once you throw depression on top of all of that feels like an impossible feat!
+Once you throw depression on top of all of that it feels like an impossible feat!

 Our therapists are here to support you.
 We work together to overcome postpartum depression so you can fully enjoy your little one!

 No matter how ready you thought you were when your precious little one arrived, your world was rocked.
 It’s hard to believe that you are a parent and that you are responsible for another person.
 Your baby may seem perfect, or they may have arrived with some challenges.
 Maybe your baby was born early, has a medical challenge, or has colic.
 Maybe your birth plan didn’t go the way you had planned.
 Perhaps you are struggling to feed your baby.